-Formation chance through 48 hrs...low...near 0% Formation chance through 5 days...low...30%
+\Formation chance through 48 hrs...low...10% \Formation chance through 5 days...medium...40%

-Another trough of low pressure has developed over the northeastern Gulf of Mexico and is producing a few disorganized showers and thunderstorms.
+Another trough of low pressure is located over the north-central Gulf of Mexico and is producing a few disorganized showers and thunderstorms.

 Some slow development of this system is possible while this system moves westward and then southwestward over the northern and western Gulf of Mexico through early next week.